TeamNCMC/features-from-dlc/README.md

 ### How-to
 #### Getting started
-Follow steps 1-5 in the [Quick start](#quick-start) section.
-Then, the idea is to edit the script and configuration files before running it your data.
+Follow the instructions in the [Quick start](#quick-start) section.
+Then, the idea is to edit the example script and configuration files before running it your data.
 In principle you can do that with any text editor, but it is recommended to use an IDE for ease of use.
 You can use any of your liking, below is explained how to use Visual Studio Code.

+Note that after installation, the `features_from_dlc` package is installed inside the conda environment.
+The `features_from_dlc` folder is not used anymore, rather, we will use a script to import the package and use it on the data.
+The `ffd_quantify.py` script located in `scripts/` is a template you can copy and modify as needed.

 ##### Visual Studio Code
 It's easier to use as conda is nicely integrated and it is made easy to switch between environments.
 1. Install [vscode](https://code.visualstudio.com/download) (it does not require admin rights).
 2. Install Python extension (squared pieces in the left panel).
-3. Open the features_from_dlc.py script.
+3. Open the `scripts/ffd_quantify.py` script.
 In the bottom right corner, you should see a "conda" entry : click on it and select the ffd conda environment.
 To run the script, click on the Play item on the top right.

 #### Requirements
 You need to have tracked your video clips with DeepLabCut and saved the output files (either .h5 or .csv files).
 One file corresponds to one and only one trial, so you might need to split your original videos into several short clips around the stimulation onsets and offsets beforehand.
 This can be done with the script provided in the scripts folder.
 All files analyzed together must :